Electroplating on Zinc or Zinc Die-Cast

 Purpose: Removal of thin oxide layers and activation of the zinc surface.

-Conditioner: A special mild acidic bath that is lightly diluted (according to the manufacturer’s instructions).
-This gently treats the zinc surface without excessive etching. -
+Conditioner: Special, mildly acidic bath, lightly diluted (according to manufacturer’s instructions), to gently treat the zinc surface without excessive attack. -

-Purpose: Removal of any pickling or conditioner residues so as not to contaminate the subsequent baths.
+Purpose: Removal of pickling or conditioner residues to avoid contaminating the following baths.

 -

-Purpose: Deposition of a very thin but strongly adhering metal layer that serves as the foundation for the subsequent coatings.
+Purpose: Application of a very thin but strongly adhesive metal layer as a base for the subsequent coatings.

-- Ensures good adhesion to zinc, provided the surface is properly pretreated.
+- Provides good adhesion on zinc if the surface is properly prepared.

-- Is (compared to cyanide-containing baths) more environmentally friendly and safer.
+- Is more environmentally friendly and safer than cyanide-containing baths. -

 Main Coating